Gary Linnen: Unlocking the Power of Peer Leaders

 But just the basics of

-you got to know some things.
 And day one, you're going to need to know those things.
+Like literally, my son Jay is listening to this right now.

-They don't know how important it is to bring an ID.
+They can't get their dorm room because they don't know how important it is to bring an ID.
 They don't understand, you know, how to fill out an application.

-Talk to us, talk to the viewers and listeners, to the parents, to the students about just the fundamentals that you've got to have to survive.
+Like, talk to us, talk to the viewers and listeners, to the parents, to the students about just the fundamentals that you've got to have to survive.

-And it's funny you mentioned, I'll tell you this quick story that it's a generational thing.
-I swear, I don't get it.
+You know, it's funny you mentioned, I'll tell you this quick story that

 My nephew just applied to college, and

 which was great, but he used my email and my number.
-So I'm getting all these calls from colleges as if I went, I was like, what do you mean?
+So I'm getting all these calls from colleges as if I went.

-And I think that's the challenge that we're seeing across the board, particularly with just young folks about understanding the basic needs.
+And I think that's the challenge that we're seeing across the board, particularly with just young folks, about understanding the basic needs.

-right?
-And it's back to understanding, you know, what are the different academic offices that are there?
+what are the different academic offices that are there?

 stomp your toe or whatever the case may be.
 They just don't know.